Skip to content

 • And an image call to action at the bottom of the page.

-One important thing to consider is that if you have 2/3 pillar pages that are all related to one of your subtopic content assets, you can link all those pillar pages from the same content assets.
+One important thing to consider is that if you have 2/3 pillar pages related to one of your subtopic content assets, you can link all those pillar pages from the same content assets.
 The only thing to keep in mind is the visitor’s experience, if it’s useful you can redirect him to every content you want, and it will also help you to understand how the structure of your internal links should be.

 How to increase authority on google